exercism/go/concepts/range-iteration/introduction.md

 // 2 : Vera
 ```

+### Range over a Channel

+Finally, `range` can receive values sent through a channel until that channel is closed elsewhere.
+Channels are covered in more depth later in the track syllabus.

 ## Omitting Index or Value

 Go will not compile if a variable is declared but never used.